How To Edit Your WordPress User Profile

 6 – Name > First Name / Last Name

-You can modify your First Name and Last Name data in this section.
+You can change your First Name and Last Name data in this section.

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally registered for your WordPress site on your posts, you can change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …
+If you want a different author name than the one you originally set up for your site to display on your posts, then change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …

-If you select a new nickname, all your posts, published comments, etc. will then display with the new nickname, instead of the one you originally registered with.
+If you select a new nickname, all your posts, comments, etc. will appear with your new nickname, instead of the one that you originally set up your site with.

 Profile > Contact Info